University of Wisconsin TSA 403(b) Program Information

-Most UW TSA investment companies have worksheets to help you calculate your savings goal.
-The American Savings Education Council offers a Ballpark Calculator which can be used to help define a savings goal.
+Most UW TSA providers have worksheets to help you calculate your savings goal.

 You may contribute as little as $8.00 biweekly or $20.00 per month.

-The basic maximum annual contribution limit for 2013 and 2014 is $17,500.
+The basic maximum annual contribution limit for 2021 is $19,500.
 Certain special provisions may allow you to contribute more than this amount.

 If you want more tax-deferral opportunities, you may also participate in the Wisconsin Deferred Compensation 457 Program managed by the Department of Employee Trust Funds.
 Go to the Wisconsin Deferred Compensation website for further information.

 No, you can contribute the full amount to both programs as long as your income falls under the maximums for an IRA.
-The contribution limit for a traditional or Roth IRA in 2013 and 2014 is $5,500 plus an additional $1,000 if you are age 50 or over.
+The contribution limit for a traditional or Roth IRA in 2021 is $6,000 plus an additional $1,000 if you are age 50 or over.

-You complete a form called the Salary Reduction Agreement (SRA) that authorizes the University to deduct a specified amount or percent from your salary and send it to your institution’s benefits office.
+First, you need to create an account with a provider(s).
+Check out the Enrollment section of our website for more details.
+After you’ve set up your account, you’ll need to complete a form called the Salary Reduction Agreement (SRA) that authorizes the University to deduct a specified amount or percent from your salary.
+Once completed, send it to your human resources office.
 Contributions can only be taken from salaries that will be paid to you after you file the SRA.
-When you contribute to the TSA 403(b) plan, you invest set amounts of money every pay period and participate in dollar cost averaging.
+When you contribute to the TSA 403(b) Program, you invest set amounts of money every pay period.

-You can get a Salary Reduction Agreement at your staff benefits office or download the.
+You can get a Salary Reduction Agreement at your human resources office or download the.

-The Salary Reduction Agreement is a legally binding document and moneys you contribute while the SRA is in effect generally cannot be taken out until you reach a “distributable event” – for example, separation from service or attainment of age 59 years, 6 months.
-See the Distributions tab for your options on taking the money out.
+The Salary Reduction Agreement is a legally binding document and moneys you contribute while the SRA is in effect generally cannot be taken out until you reach a “distributable event” – for example, separation from service or attainment of age 59 ½.
+See the Distribution section of the website for your options on taking the money out.